digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ---

 - Every XML tag comes in pairs: a "start" tag and an "end" tag.
-- XML tag pairs contain either information, or other tags "nested" within, sometimes referred to as "sub-elements".
+- XML tag pairs contain either information, or other tags "nested" within, referred to as "sub-elements".
 - In this way, you can hierarchically relate tags to others.
-- Nested tags are indented for readability.
+- Nested tags can be indented for readability.

 ```
 <originInfo>